AVSystem/developer-zone/docs/API_documentation/Overview/Getting_access.md

    --data-urlencode "password=pass" \
   'https://#HOSTNAME/api/auth/oauth_password'
 ```

-You can do it using any of the tool described in section [Tools to test our API]().
+You can send the request using any of the tools described in section [Tools to test our API](./Using_the_API.md#tools-to-test-our-api).

 The response to this request will contain the access token and its expiration time expressed in seconds: